-This is a personal not-for-profit website first created in 2004 to provide information to the world on the burgeoning modern-day Nolan Clan (founded in 1995 in Ireland) and also to begin building an online repository of Nolan-related information in support of the Clan’s third goal, namely “to create and maintain, for current and future generations, an archive of historical and anecdotal information of interest to Nolans everywhere”.
+This is a personal not-for-profit grassroots website first created in 2004 to provide information to the world on the burgeoning modern-day Nolan Clan (founded in Ireland in 1995) and also to begin building an online repository of Nolan-related information in support of the Clan’s third goal, namely “to create and maintain, for current and future generations, an archive of historical and anecdotal information of interest to Nolans everywhere”.

 Already as a young child I was fascinated by the stories passed down by my Nolan ancestors and wondered about my relatives left behind in Ireland those many years ago.

 In 1997 I joined the Nolan Clan family organisation (aka Clan O Nolan) and began in earnest to research my Nolan family ancestry.
 That same year I also began building a repository of information which could assist other Nolan family researchers like myself.

 In 2004 I assumed the duties of Newsletter editor for the Nolan Clan family organisation and began publishing article after article on Nolan family history, each time delving ever deeper into Nolan family history.

 By early 2017 I felt ready to tackle the challenge of writing an updated Nolan family history, essentially picking up where Rev. John Nolan of Kirkcubbin, co-author of the Millenium Nolan book (O’Nolan – the History of a People) left off in the early 1920s.

 If interested in my plans for a more up-to-date Nolan family history book please read my Nolan Book 2021 project write-up .

 You may also volunteer to help me gather information (pictures, files, etc.) for the website or the new online Nolan family history book.

 You can also send any Nolan-related information to my home address: